 The department also offers research opportunities for undergraduates.
 You may even be offered one of the department's paid undergraduate research assistantships.

 The department often encourages students to combine a mathematics major with other majors or minors.
 The requirements for several majors—for example, computer science, statistics, and actuarial science—overlap with the math major’s requirements, so some courses count toward both degrees.
-If you decide to complete two majors, it’s usually best to earn the same kind of degree (a bachelor of arts degree or a bachelor of science degree) for both majors.

 Math majors can earn either a Bachelor of Arts (BA) or a Bachelor of Science (BS) degree at Iowa.
 The core course requirements are the same for both degrees, but the BS degree requires more elective course work than the BA.